dpither/super-smart-key/README.md

 Threshold in settings, accessible via the gear button in the top right, before starting the service.

 Once the service is started, a notification will appear to indicate its presence.
-The service will periodically check for the RSSI of the linked key and if the read value is below the RSSI Threshold or the key has disconnected the it will lock the device even if the app is in the background.
+The service will periodically check for the RSSI of the linked key and if the read value is below the RSSI Threshold, or the key has disconnected, it will lock the device.
 The service can be stopped at any time from the notification or by pressing the button within the app.

 > [!NOTE]
 > Not all Bluetooth devices support RSSI reading.
-After linking a key ensure the initial status is
+Verify the key status is `Connected` and the RSSI
-> `Connected` to prevent instant device locking upon service start.
+> value is changing before starting the service.

 > [!TIP]
 > Bluetooth beacons are solid key candidates.
 In fact, this project primarily used a Galaxy